SumoLogic/sumologic-documentation/docs/integrations/web-servers/haproxy.md

 Configuring log and metric collection for the HAProxy App includes the following tasks:

-**Step 1: Configure Fields in Sumo Logic**.
+### Step 1: Configure Fields in Sumo Logic

 Create the following Fields in Sumo Logic prior to configuring collection.
 This ensures that your logs and metrics are tagged with relevant metadata, which is required by the app dashboards.
 For information on setting up fields, see the [Fields](https://help.sumologic.com/Manage/Fields) help page.

 If you are using HAProxy in a non-Kubernetes environment, create the fields:
   * component